Bruen Medical Partners NPI# 1043670284 / Elizabeth Bruen NPI#: 1205288966

-Does not provide a hereditary reason for the cancer in your family at this time.
+Does not provide a hereditary reason for cancer in your family at this time.

 Adult family members with cancer may still be eligible to be tested (your cancer may have happened by chance but there still could be a BRCA gene mutation causing cancer in your family).

-Your cancer screening recommendations are based your personal and family medical history.
+Your cancer screening recommendations are based on your personal and family medical history.

 Genetic research is ongoing so it is good to call your genetic counsellor every few years to see if any new testing options are available.